fKinyamasyo/TVMaze-Scrapper/README.md

 # TVMaze-Scrapper
-Use http://localhost:51901/api/shows/{pageNumber} to test the Api Data is stored in SQLLite db (MoviesDatabase.db)
+Use http://localhost:51901/api/shows/{pageNumber} to test the Api

+/nData is stored in SQLLite db (MoviesDatabase.db)